futurestudio/fixer-node/README.md

 ## API
-> aka “how to use this lib”
+> aka “how to use this library”

 `fixer-node` supports all fixer.io API endpoints.
 Here’s an overview on how to use the methods.